-10. Macaulay Honors College at CUNY, New York City, New York
+10. Macaulay Honors College at CUNY — New York City, New York

 9. U.S. Air Force Academy — Colorado Springs, Colorado

-Admission to the Academy is highly competitive and applicants must be nominated for admission by a member of Congress or the Vice President of the United States.
-All accepted students receive a scholarship valued at over $400,000 that covers tuition and room and board for all four years at the Academy.
-Each cadet is expected to complete a service commitment by serving several years on active duty and reserves after graduation.
+A dedicated military academy focused on preparing its students to serve as officers in the Air Force, USAFA upholds highly competitive admissions requirements.
+Applicants must be nominated for admission by a member of Congress or the Vice President of the United States, though limited nominations will also be accepted in military-affiliated, U.S. territory, and international categories.
+Upon acceptance into the Academy, students receive a scholarship valued at over $400,000, which covers tuition and room and board costs for all four years of their training experience.
+To further earn this free college tuition, cadets are expected to complete a service commitment of several years on active duty and in the reserves after graduation.

 8. U.S. Merchant Marine Academy — Kings Point, New York